 Curious about food and how it directly affects our health and well-being?
-A St. Kate’s dietetics major will teach you how food and nutrition relate to human health and physiology — and how to communicate scientific information about food in a practical, engaging way.
+The St. Kate’s major in dietetics will teach you how food and nutrition relate to human health and physiology — and how to communicate scientific information about food in a practical, engaging way.

 Upon completion of your dietetics degree (also known as a didactic program in dietetics, or DPD), you will be eligible to pursue an accredited dietetic internship anywhere in the United States.
 After internship, you may take the national registration examination to become a Registered Dietitian (RD) or Registered Dietitian Nutritionist (RDN).
 RD/RDNs work in a variety of settings, including: